CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 #### AnyCommands

-An [AnyCommands][] parses single or multiple statements provided in the [commandText][AnyCommand.CommandText], determining how each statement should be executed against the data source.
+An [AnyCommands][] parses single or multiple statements provided in the [commandText][AnyCommands.CommandText], determining how each statement should be executed against the data source.
 If a [Query Statement][Query Statements] is executed rows retrieved from the data source are added as an entry of the result, If a [Non Query Statement][Non Query Statements] is executed the number of rows affected is added as an entry of the result.

 For each [Query Statement][Query Statements] (e.g. select and execute):